altughan09/Cucumber-with-Selenium_Behaviour-Driven-Development-Tutorial/README.md

 *	**What** to call the tests
 *	**How** to understand why a test fails

 In this tutorial I have implemented in my project a BDD tool known as **Cucumber**.
-To make the testing phase easier I also took advantage of **Selenium Framework** for automating my Chrome browser.
-Below is the jar files list added to my project.
+Cucumber tool is based on the Behavior Driven Development process that bridges the gap between non-developers and developers.
+As it uses a plain text format called **Gherkin** it makes the code understandable for non-developers (for example for clients).
+To make the testing phase even easier I also took advantage of **Selenium Framework** for automating web browser.
+Before starting out with the project the following jar files must be referenced inside the project file.

 **Selenium jar files:** (Downloaded from Selenium Official Website)
 * Selenium-server-standalone